 |

-The prices shown in the table above are pulled from dealer websites hourly.
+The prices displayed in the table above are pulled from dealer websites hourly.
 Prices change frequently due to market conditions.
 Always verify price and product details directly with the dealer before purchasing.

 The 1/10 oz Gold Coin (Random) offers a straightforward way to add fractional gold to your holdings at a competitive cost while keeping the exact design a surprise.
 Minted by various sovereign government mints and sourced from the secondary market, each coin contains 0.10 troy ounce of gold and arrives as dealer’s choice for date, design, and country of issue.
 For bullion buyers comparing premiums across dealers, this format often provides one of the most efficient paths to physical gold ownership.